 - Influenza: Protects against different strains of seasonal influenza.
 An annual dose is recommended for everyone.

 - Varicella: Varicella vaccine protects nearly anyone who receives it from ever catching the virus.
 Due to the virus’s high communicability, children who catch it must be removed school or daycare for a week or more until the blisters completely heal.

 - Hepatitis B: Required for children entering school/daycare in 45 states.
 According to the Centers for Disease Control and Prevention (CDC) all children receive their first dose of Hepatitis B vaccine at birth and complete the vaccine series by age 6–18 months.

 Due to their close proximity to children and teens, varicella vaccination is especially important for teachers and childcare workers because they work in an environment where transmission of the virus is likely.
 As requirements do vary from state to state, it’s important to know what vaccinations are required in your location.

 PrognoCIS Patient Portal And Immunizations

-To assist in your efforts to service your community, PrognoCIS EHR provides a variety of useful tools to help you and your patients (or parent/guardians of patients) keep on top of their immunization requirements.
-The PrognoCIS Patient Portal provides a page for immunizations that enables to patient to upload their vaccination schedule and keep up with it.
-Doctor can easily find in PrognoCIS the vaccination status for their patients, whether they are overdue, up-to-date, or are scheduled for vaccination.
-At the close of a patient encounter the physician can schedule followups with alerts to the front desk to contact patients regarding any pending immunizations.
+To assist in your efforts to serve your community, PrognoCIS EHR provides a variety of useful tools to help you and your patients (or parent/guardians of patients) keep on top of their immunization requirements.
+The PrognoCIS Patient Portal provides a page for immunizations that enables the patient to upload their vaccination schedule and keep up with it.
+The doctor can easily find in the vaccination status for their patients, whether they are overdue, up-to-date, or are scheduled for vaccination.
+At the close of a patient encounter, the physician can schedule follow-ups with alerts to the front desk to contact patients regarding any pending immunizations.